david-fong/gemel/doc/design/core-goals/04-non-dramatic.md

 - Generating some kind of changelog.
   - I'm thinking to go a step further and give package authors to notify dependents ahead of time about what upcoming changes there are.
 - Checking for software license compatibility when depending on a package.
+  - I'm surprised that this isn't built into some package management systems like NPM; instead, you have to install a package to get a tool.
+I've seen Visual Studio prompt to accept a license when install a nuget package, but it was still a manual operation.

 ## Hide Serialization and Improve IDE Interface